***The issuer discontinued this card in August 2016. You might want to consider the Barclaycard Arrival Plus® World Elite Mastercard® instead.***

 The major difference between the two cards pertains to the intro offer: With Discover it® Miles, all miles earned in your first year are matched.
 So, Barclaycard’s intro offer of 20,000 miles starts to look meager if you’re able to accumulate just 15,000 (or more) miles in your first year with the Discover card.

-The Venture® Rewards Credit Card has an intro offer double the value of the Barclaycard — specifically, 40,000 mileage points (a roughly $400 value) for spending $3,000 in the first 3 months.
-The other big perk is that every $1 you spend gets you 2 mileage points, not just for dining and travel purchases.
+The Venture® Rewards Credit Card has an intro offer more than double the value of the Barclaycard — specifically, 50,000 miles (a $500 value) for spending $3,000 in the first three months.
+The other big perk is that every $1 you spend gets you two miles, not just for dining and travel purchases.

 The biggest difference with Capital One®: